Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

     $ sudo usermod -p '*' root

-9.4  Optional (not recommended):
+9.4  Optional:

 If you prefer the graphical boot process, you can re-enable it now.
-It will make debugging boot problems more difficult, though.
+If you are using LUKS, it makes the prompt look nicer.

     $ sudo vi /etc/default/grub
     Uncomment GRUB_HIDDEN_TIMEOUT=0